Johns Hopkins Bloomberg School of Public Health: Academic degrees and departments

-Location
+Campus

 The Bloomberg School of Public Health is located in the East Baltimore campus of the Johns Hopkins University.
 The campus, collectively known as the Johns Hopkins Medical Institutions (JHMI), is also home to the School of Medicine and the School of Nursing and comprises several city blocks, radiating outwards from the Billings Building of the Johns Hopkins Hospital with its historic dome.
 The main building on which the school is located is on North Wolfe Street; it has nine floors and features an observation area and a fitness center on the top floor.
 The Bloomberg School also occupies Hampton House on North Broadway.
 The school is also serviced by the Welch Medical Library, a central resource shared by all the schools of the Medical Campus.
 The campus includes the Lowell Reed Residence Hall and the Denton Cooley Recreational Center.
 Public transportation to and from the campus is served by the Baltimore Metro Subway, local buses, and the JHMI shuttle.